jlengstorf/honkify/README.md

 ## What does Honkify do?

-When activated, all links on the site will stop working, instead triggering a “honk!” sound effect.
+When activated, all links and buttons on the site will stop working, instead triggering a “honk!” sound effect.

 This is not transpiled and not tested on any browsers except Chrome latest, because this is a silly joke and therefore _honk honk honk!_